Recommended for you:

 Some cats are naturally rowdy, doing crazy things such as running up and down the hallway (always in the middle of the night), throwing their toy mouse in the air and playfully yowling.
 This isn't aggressive behavior, though; it's quite clear when a cat is being more than just rambunctious and instead is being downright aggressive.
 Watch for:

 If your cat suddenly exhibits aggressive behavior, take them to a veterinarian's office to rule out an underlying medical cause.
 Once they have a clean bill of health, you can then identify and manage other likely causes of your cat's mischief.

 Causes of Aggression

-But thankfully, there are ways to curb your cat's aggressive behavior.
+Thankfully, you can curb your cat's aggressive behavior.